python-frederick/pyspark/pyspark_code.md

 sqlContext.sql("select DISTINCT actor.login from test").show()
 ```

-Note number of results for all sqlContexts and compare to 1 month
+Note number of results for all sqlContexts and compare to 1 month.
+You should see approx. 12 times as many results.